Intel GMA: PowerVR based chips on Linux

-GMA 500, GMA 600, GMA 3600, GMA 3650 are PowerVR based chips incompatible with Intel GenX GPU architecture family.
-There are no Intel supported FOSS drivers.
-The current available FOSS drivers (included in Linux 3.3 onwards) only support 2D acceleration (not 3D acceleration).
+The Intel GMA 500, GMA 600, GMA 3600, and GMA 3650 graphics processors are based on the PowerVR Series 5 graphics architecture instead of Intel's own graphics architecture.
+These processors do not have Intel-supported graphics drivers that are free and open-source software.
+Additionally, the current available FOSS drivers (included in Linux 3.3 onwards) only support 2D acceleration, and are not capable of 3D acceleration.

 Ubuntu supports GMA500 (Poulsbo) through the ubuntu-mobile and gma500 repositories on Launchpad.
 Support is present in an experimental way for 11.10 and 12.04, but the installation procedure is not as simple as other drivers and can lead to many bugs.
 Ubuntu 12.10 has 2D support included.

 Joli OS, a Linux-based OS optimized for netbooks, has a driver for the GMA500 built in.

 PixieLive, a Linux live distribution optimized for GMA500 netbooks, it can boot from USB Pendrive, SD Card or HardDisk.

 Intel releases official Linux drivers through the IEGD (Intel Embedded Graphic Driver) supporting some Linux distributions dedicated to the embedded market.

 In November 2009, the Linux Foundation released the details of a new, rewritten Linux driver that would support this chipset and Intel's other upcoming chipsets.
 The Direct Rendering Manager and X.org parts would be free software, but the 3D component (using Gallium3D) will still be proprietary.